Last Updated: March 21, 2023 ...

 Prior Updates: April 6 and May 28, 2018 ...

 I will update and add more photos, descriptions, general ramblings, etc., as I find the time and make or repaint more custom HeroClix figures.

 Thanks for visiting my Gallery of Customized and Repainted HeroClix figures.
 HeroClix are game pieces representing Marvel and DC comics characters.
 Up until early 2009 (?), they were produced by a company called WhizKids.
 The figures on the game pieces are very small, approximately 1/48 scale since a 6' tall character is about 1.5".
-But the scale is very inconsistent from figure to figure.
+But the scale seems very inconsistent from figure to figure.

 In late 2005 / early 2006, I decided to collect HeroClix for some of my favorite Silver-Age characters and make them into miniature dioramas.
 However, some of the "factory" paint jobs on them were "very poor", so I decided to tediously repaint almost all of them.